How to Create Brand Guidelines.

 Your brand’s values, vision and mission.

 Your values, mission statement and vision shape the backbone of your brand.
-So, it’s only right these are clearly outlined at the start of your style guide to make sure everyone is on the same page.
+So, it’s only right that these are clearly outlined at the start of your style guide to make sure everyone is on the same page.
 Think about your brand’s principles, purpose and aspirations and build a solid foundation for your brand identity guidelines.

 Logos with approved variations.

 Your brand guidelines document should explain how to correctly use your company logo, including formats, colour variations and placements.
-Provide an example of your logo on a plain background versus a patterned one, or social media channels versus the website.
+Provide an example of your logo on a plain background versus a patterned one, or on social media channels versus the website.

 Colour palette.